pandoc/lua-filters/lilypond/README.md

 The filter operates on inline code (type `Code`) and code block (type `CodeBlock`) elements that are marked with the `lilypond` class.
 Each such element is replaced by an image element, with the underlying PNG image generated by feeding the contents of the original element to LilyPond.
-Images that replace code blocks will be wrapped in `<figure>` elements in HTML output.
+(Eventually the filter will support SVG output as well.)

 You can configure the filter's behavior in two ways: by adding classes and attributes to individual code elements, and by adding metadata to the input